Nova Scotia election: Seven charts to read before Tuesday’s vote

 The numbers: Nova Scotia’s aging population (are you noticing a pattern here?) is a growing challenge for the province’s health-care system.
 Nova Scotia currently ranks dead last in Canada for its waiting times for hip- and knee-replacement surgery, according to the Canadian Institute for Health Information’s latest data.
 Those waiting times did improve between 2012 and 2016, and the province invested an additional $1.9-million last spring to reduce the wait for orthopedic surgery.
 But the Progressive Conservatives and NDP say the Liberals haven’t gone far enough.
 Mr. McNeil has also been dogged on the campaign trail by doctors complaining of physician shortages and fears of a hospital closing in Cape Breton.

-The issues: Mr. McNeil has defended his party’s track record on health care, saying a Liberal government would bring waiting times for hip and knee surgery down, spend $34-million on new “collaborative care” clinics and give doctors more flexibility to choose where they practise.
+The politics: Mr. McNeil has defended his party’s track record on health care, saying a Liberal government would bring waiting times for hip and knee surgery down, spend $34-million on new “collaborative care” clinics and give doctors more flexibility to choose where they practise.
 The NDP is offering $120-million on primary care and new doctors, and will reverse an $8-million cut to nursing homes.
 The Progressive Conservatives, who want $13.5-million to hire more doctors, are focusing their health platform on mental health, pledging to create new crisis centres, expand care in schools and offer a tax rebate for patients with psychiatric therapy dogs.

 The bottom line